Capoeira is a sport that flows to the sound of music – one that perfectly blends strength and flexibility.

-A martial art played to the classic sounds of Brazilian music, it was once practiced by the African slaves and is now the national sportof Brazil.
+A martial art played to the classic sounds of Brazilian music, it was once practiced by the African slaves and is now the national sport of Brazil.
 It’s intense, it’s passionate and it’s in Malta.

 Once the slave masters looked away, the game took a deadly turn, involving violent kicks and bladed weapons.
-The movements of the sport can be traced back to the tribes of Angola and other places in Africa, however since slaves were kept illiterate there are no written records of what Capoeira used to look or sound like.
+The movements of the sport can be traced back to the tribes of Angola and other places in Africa.
+However, since slaves were kept illiterate there are no written records of what Capoeira used to look or sound like.

 The goal is to show up your opponent by attacking, dodging and deceiving them with combinations of kicks, lunges and acrobatic movements.
 Despite direct kicks at higher levels of play, there is generally no contact.

 Music gives energy to the roda.
 A proper Capoeira Nagô roda includes an atabaque (an Afro-Brazilian drum), three berimbaus (a single string musical bow) and a pandeiro (atambourine).
 The order goes: first the berimbau plays, then the atabaque picks up and finally the pandeiro joins in.

 Where to start?

-Begin exploring capoeira with a couple albums:
+Begin exploring capoeira with a couple of albums:

-These will take you from the slower more Angolastyle songs all the way to the much more fast-paced, particularly regional, one of the variations practiced in Malta.
+These will take you from the slower more Angola-style songs all the way to the much more fast-paced, particularly regional, one of the variations practiced in Malta.

 Classic Capoeira songs:

 Ella te chama (A song written by Alf)

-Capoeira in Malta
+Capoeira Nagô in Malta

-I have spent year training with the Malta capoeiristas with a club called Capoeira Nagô Malta.
+I have spent a year training with the Malta capoeiristas with a club called Capoeira Nago Malta.
 The club is in St. Julian’s and is run by Joao Paulo (known by his Capoeira name, Alf) who moved from Recife, Brazil over ten years ago.

-He has been practicing Capoeira for most of his life and has reached the second highest ranking in the sport contramestre, donning a black and brown belt.
-The style taught in his gym is regional one of the very fast paced variations of Capoeira.
+He has been practicing Capoeira for most of his life and has reached the second-highest ranking in the sport contramestre, donning a black and brown belt.
+The style taught in his gym is regional one of the very fast-paced variations of Capoeira.

 It means João is always pushing his students to train harder.
-This year is the 10th anniversary of Capoeira Nagô on the island and will be celebrated at the latest Batizadoon May 29 – June 3.
+This year is the 10th anniversary of Capoeira Nagô on the island and will be celebrated at the latest Batizado on May 29 – June 3.

-The roda or circle has an important role in human society and has always stood as a symbol of community and that is exactly what you feel when you play Capoeira with Alf and the Malta capoeiristas.
+The roda or circle has an important role in human society.
+It has always stood as a symbol of community and that is exactly what you feel when you play Capoeira with Alf and the Malta capoeiristas.

-Classes are held every Monday 7:30PM, Wednesday 7PM, Friday 6:30PM and now soon on Saturdays in the afternoons.
-Alf also holds Brazilian Jiu-Jitsu, Salsa dancing and fitness classes.
+Classes are held every Monday at 7:30 PM, Wednesday at 7 PM, Friday at 6:30 PM, and now soon on Saturdays in the afternoons.
+Alf also holds Brazilian jiu-jitsu, salsa dancing, and fitness classes.

-Images courtesy of Capoeira Nago Malta
+Images courtesy of Capoeira Nagô Malta